oaxiom/te_hic/README.md

 ## Why?

 One of the first steps in HiC analysis is to discard multimapping reads, low quality mapping reads, or otherwise disregard repeat regions of the genome.

-We beleive this is a mistake when you consider that most of the genome consists of badly mapping repeats.
+We believe this is a mistake when you consider that most of the genome consists of badly mapping repeats.

-This is a set of scripts that aims to fill that gap by looking at HiC data from the perspective of TEs.
+This is a tool that aims to fill that gap by looking at HiC data from the perspective of TEs.

 See the Hutchins lab here:
 https://www.chrom-lab.org/